offglitch/VizWiz/README.md

 # VizWiz

 VizWiz is a VR Music Visualizer developed with C++ and UE4.
 It makes use of UE's TimeSynthComponent to perform spectral analysis on a given audio file.
 Although intended to be experienced in VR, the application can also run and build on any capable machine for a desktop FPS experience.

+You can check out a demo of it [here](https://youtu.be/PE6eqpazhws).

 ### Can I try it out?